cyclus/cyclus.github.com/source/user/tutorial/add_sep.rst

     * 99% of all Pu (94000) will go into that stream
 * all other material will go to Separated-Waste

-Filling in the template, the imput block looks like:
+Filling in the template, the input block looks like:

 .. code-block:: XML